-6.3.3 Synchronized Reserve Tier 2 Retroactive Penalty Charge
+6.3.3 Synchronized Reserve Retroactive Penalty Charge

-Tier 2 Resources that fail to provide assigned Tier 2 capability Synchronized Reserve during a Synchronized Reserve Event incur a retroactive obligation to refund at SRMCP the amount of the shortfall for the five minute interval measured in MW for all of the five minute intervals the resource was assigned over the immediate past interval, penalty charge.
+Resources that fail to provide assigned Synchronized Reserve during a Synchronized Reserve Event incur a retroactive penalty charge.
 This retroactive penalty charge is determined by multiplying the retroactive penalty MWs times the RT SRMCP for all Real-time Settlement Intervals the resource was assigned or self-scheduled to provide Synchronized Reserve for a duration immediately preceding the Synchronized Reserve Event.

-- Retroactive Penalty Charge for resources with a shortfall = Retroactive Penalty MW RT SRMCP / 12 - Retroactive Penalty MWs = Min (Synchronized Reserve Shortfall Charge MW, Capped Real-time Synchronized Reserve assignment (as determined and calculated in Section 6.2.2 of the PJM Manual) - Tthe duration of which is equal to the lesser of the average number of days between Eevents as determined by the annual review of the last 2 years, or the number of days since the resource last failed to respond with its PJM-assigned or self-scheduled Synchronized Reserve amount in response to a Ssynchronized Rreserve Eevent. - The average number of days between Events is determined by the annual review of the last two (2) years. - Retroactive Penalty Charge for LSEs without a Synchronized Reserve shortfall = Total PJM Retroactive Penalty Charges -1 Synch Reserve Obligation Ratio Share excluding the obligations of those receiving a Retroactive Penalty Charge for a performance shortfall. - Market Participants that own multiple resources assigned or self-scheduled to provide Tier 2 Synchronized Reserve are permitted to demonstrate aggregate response, such that any resource that responds greater than their assignment (pool or self-scheduled) can be used to offset any resource that responds less than their assignment or self-schedule of Tier 2 Synchronized Reserve during a Synchronized Reserve Event. - The Market Participant's aggregate response does not affect how an individual resource is credited for Tier 2 Synchronized Reserve it provides as described above, but is used to determine what the Market Participant owes in retroactive penaltyrefund charges for each resource that was assigned or self-scheduled to provide Tier 2 Synchronized Reserve and responded less than their assignment or self-schedule of Tier 2 Synchronized Reserve. - Tier 2 Retroactive Penalty Charge = Resource Retroactive Shortfall MW SRMCP / 12 o Resource Retroactive Shortfall MW = Resource Shortfall MW -
+- Retroactive Penalty Charge for resources with a shortfall = Retroactive Penalty MW RT SRMCP / 12 - Retroactive Penalty MWs = Min (Synchronized Reserve Shortfall Charge MW, Capped Real-time Synchronized Reserve assignment (as determined and calculated in Section 6.2.2 of the PJM Manual) - The duration is equal to the lesser of the average number of days between Events or the number of days since the resource last failed to respond with its PJM-assigned or self-scheduled Synchronized Reserve amount in response to a Synchronized Reserve Event. - The average number of days between Events is determined by the annual review of the last two (2) years. - Retroactive Penalty Charge for LSEs without a Synchronized Reserve shortfall = Total PJM Retroactive Penalty Charges -1 Synch Reserve Obligation Ratio Share excluding the obligations of those receiving a Retroactive Penalty Charge for a performance shortfall. - Market Participants that own multiple resources assigned or self-scheduled to provide Synchronized Reserve are permitted to demonstrate aggregate response, such that any resource that responds greater than their assignment (pool or selfscheduled) can be used to offset any resource that responds less than their assignment of Synchronized Reserve during a Synchronized Reserve Event. - The Market Participant's aggregate response does not affect how an individual resource is credited for Synchronized Reserve it provides as described above, but is used to determine what the Market Participant owes in retroactive penalty charges for each resource that was assigned to provide Synchronized Reserve and responded less than their assignment or self-schedule of Synchronized Reserve.